SJaffa/Jplots/paper.md

 Again, hollow shapes where the mass is further from the centre than this reference shape will have $J_{1,2,3} < 0$, centrally concentrated shapes will have $J_{1,2,3} > 0$, and shapes that are elongated on one or two dimensions will have one or two positive J values and the others negative.
 These can be separated into oblate and prolate spheroids.

 In this case the deliniation between astrophysically relevant shapes is not as clear because most of the shapes we often discuss are defined in obervations and therefore 2D, and the prevalence of filaments, spheroids, and thin sheet-like structures is only discussed theoretically or in simulations.
 Algorithms to identify these kind of shapes and studies of their relevance to astrophysical phenomena (such as turbulence, feedback, gravitational collapse, etc) are not common.
-We believe J3D meets an important need for robust quantification of 3D structures in simulations to enable statistical comparrison.
+We believe J3D meets an important need for robust quantification of 3D structures in simulations to enable statistical comparison of different theoretical stuudies.

 ### Velocity dimension
 Real observations of molecular lines can provide information on the velocity of observed gas along the line of sight, and this can help us understand the motion of the interstellar medium.
 Simulations also have velocity information, so can theoretically be analysed in 6-dimensional PPPVVV, or in projected PPV space to be comparable to observations.
 In such a case we caution agains the blind interpretation of velocity as equivalent to a third spatial dimension, as studies have shown that things moving at the same speed may not be spatially colocated [@Clarke].
 Combining spatial and velocity dimensions may provide some interesting insights, but will need much more thoughtful analysis to draw physically meaningful conclusions.

 # Acknowledgements
 This research made use of astrodendro, a Python package to compute dendrograms of Astronomical data (http://www.dendrograms.org/), Astropy [@astropy:2013; @astropy:2018] and Matplotlib [@Hunter:2007].
+This work was supperted by grant ST/R000905/1 from the UK Science and Technology Facilities Council and with the support of James Dale.

 # References